We’ve got to make a few changes. We also need to let you know how BTB’s mission and services are going to be affected by the COVID-19 crisis.

 - One-on-one practical training will comply with social distancing rules.
 Additionally, such training is only available for persons whose health risks and travel histories meet our requirements.
 Eg. No symptoms and no travel or known/suspected exposure within the past 14 days.
 All appointments will be subject to public health restrictions announced by the Chief Medical Officer.

 - Payments for all services will be accepted via electronic transfer, direct lodgement or via PayPal.
-Cash and physical cheques will no longer be accepted.

 GROUP TRAINING: NEW HEALTH & SAFETY POLICIES